The Research Excellence Framework (REF) is a UK-wide assessment of the quality of research in universities undertaken by expert review panels.

 Each subject area was assessed under ‘units of assessment’.
 The REF is undertaken on behalf of Government by the funding councils for higher education.

-- We were ranked 14th overall in the Research Excellence Framework (REF) 2014.
+- We were ranked joint 14th overall in the Times Higher Education's ranking of the Research Excellence Framework (REF) 2014.

 - The proportion of our research of world-leading 4* status was among the highest of any UK university.

 - We were rated tenth out of 122 higher education institutions for the impact of our research.

 - Eight departments were ranked in the top five for their subject.
 Twelve were in the top ten for research impact.

 |Archaeology||Fourth for overall research performance against other Archaeology departments and in the top five for proportion of 4* research activity and research impact.|

 |Biology||Eighth for overall performance and first for research impact.|

 |Chemistry||94% of research activity in the department is internationally excellent.|